timescale/pgai/docs/openai.md

 ## Configure pgai for OpenAI

-Most pgai functions require an [OpenAI API key](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key).
+To use the OpenAI functions, you need an [OpenAI API key](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key).

 - [Handle API keys using pgai from psql](#handle-api-keys-using-pgai-from-psql)
 - [Handle API keys using pgai from python](#handle-api-keys-using-pgai-from-python)